magento/merchdocs/src/system/catalog-sync.md

 ### Products synced

-Displays the total number of products synced from your Magento catalog.
+Displays the total number of products synced from your Commerce catalog.
 After the initial sync, you should expect only changed products to be synced.

 ## Resync {#resync}